X

 When we think of our overall health, we can point to our heart and brain, and maybe our liver and spleen.
 But how many of us can point to our metabolism?

 While we tend to think of our body’s health organ by organ, our metabolic health is our whole body health, helping to keep our hearts, brains, livers and everything else in order.
 Unfortunately, when our metabolic health starts to fail, our body’s health does, too.
-The correlations between our metabolic health and total body health are significant, and learning how to take better care of our metabolic health is key to keeping our bodies functioning properly as we age.
+The correlations between our metabolic health and total body health are significant.
+Learning how to take better care of our metabolic health by learning to recognize the biomarkers that give us insight into that health is key to keeping our bodies functioning properly as we age.

 First, let’s talk about what metabolism is and how it keeps your whole body healthy.
-Then, we will share a surprise about dietary saturated fats.
-Finally, we will discuss how a growing body of evidence supports fatty15 (a pure, powder form of C15:0, an odd-chain saturated fatty acid) as an important way to support your metabolic health, resulting in a happier and healthier you.*
+Then, we will share a surprise about dietary fats.
+Finally, we will discuss how a growing body of evidence supports fatty15 (a pure, powder form of C15:0, an odd-chainsaturated fatty acid) as an important way to support your metabolic health, resulting in a happier and healthier you.*

 What is metabolic health and how does it affect bodily tissues?